 - Investment and saving apps that sit on your smart phone – making it easy to channel funds directly into investment products/accounts, often cutting out the adviser as middle-man

-- New software being used by some advisers that uses video meetings and digital signatures to enable the planner to work with clients across the country without the need for -person meetings (and it is fully compliant with industry regulations) – thereby competing with financial planners in other geographic territories, something unheard of in the past
+- New software being used by some advisers that uses video meetings and digital signatures to enable the planner to work with clients across the country without the need for in-person meetings (and it is fully compliant with industry regulations) – thereby competing with financial planners in other geographic territories, something unheard of in the past

 But this is not new either.

-An expert on changes to financial services industry in the UK has recently told a conference in Sydney what to expect.
+An expert on changes to financial services industry in the UK told a conference in Sydney what to expect.
 It’s not all bad news.
 Importantly she says there is a place for independent financial advisers even after significant industry reforms.